scalikejdbc/scalikejdbc-cookbook/en/03_connection.md

     ConnectionPool.add('xxxx, url, user, password)(new MyConnectionPoolFactory)

-You can also register the connection pool to be used through `DataSource`.
-The following is an example of using HikariCP.
+Furthermore, it's also possible to register connection pools that internally use `DataSource`.
+The following example shows you how to setup with HikariCP.

 http://brettwooldridge.github.io/HikariCP/